4 Essential Snorkeling Spots in La Jolla

 La Jolla Cove

-A popular stop for kayakers, the caves near The Cove are a really cool place to explore!
+A popular stop for kayakers, the seven La Jolla caves near La Jolla Cove are a really cool place to explore!
 You’ll get here in a 5 – 10 minute swim from The Cove.
 It’s best to go with someone who has visited them before, as they’ll be more familiar with the rocks and water conditions.
-Many of the caves have stories associated with them, like the White Lady where legend has it a bride-to-be was taken by a high tide.
+Many of the caves have stories associated with them, like the White Lady Cave; where legend has it a bride-to-be was taken by a high tide.
 (Please practice caution).
+Learn more about all the stories behind the La Jolla caves here!

 La Jolla Shores